 Downsides?
 Well, the optional 22-inch wheels fitted here are best avoided - the ride is still surprisingly well dialled in with them fitted, but the road noise they give off puts a downer on the Conti’s cruising potential.
 Meanwhile, the steering isn’t exactly a highlight, although it’s quick enough and about the right weight.

 It also isn’t cheap (well, duh), but there is a real sense of you get what you pay for with the Continental, particularly as you’re getting something which is - on most levels - a better package for less.
-The first W12 we tested was around £200,000 with options, but this one is £151,800 all in.
+At £151,800, the starting price is around £10,000 less.
 It’s more economical by a decent amount too.
 I don’t care how loaded you are - the fuel bills associated with a W12 are going to sting.

 As 12-cylinder engines edge closer to being consigned to the history books, these mammoth units of internally-combusted units deserve to be celebrated.
 But bigger simply isn’t always better - sometimes, as is the case with the Bentley Continental GT, less is more.
 Other than for outright country club bragging rights, there’s no logical reason to go for the W12.